decurus/TouchOSCxBitwig/README.md

 - Install Bitwig ... duh... i mean...why else would you want that script.
 - Install TouchOSC on the hardware device of your liking.
 I tested it on an iPad, works great
 - Connect your hardware device such that it is recognized as a Midi device (see steps below)
-- But the TouchOSC Layout onto your hardware device.
+- Put the TouchOSC Layout onto your hardware device.
 (For example via AirDrop or by connecting the TouchOSC Editor from your external device with the TouchOSC Editor on your computer as described here: https://hexler.net/touchosc/manual/editor-network)
 - Create a folder in your Controller Scripts folder (for Mac thats ~/Documents/Bitwig Studio/Controller Scripts) called TouchOSC
 - Copy the script TouchOSC.control.js into that folder
 - In Bitwig: open the control preferences and add a new controller (generic->TouchOSC)